Garrett, Indiana: Buildings

 In January 2011 control of the facility changed to become the Judy A. Morrill Recreation Center, or J.A.M.
 Rec Center.
 Many classes and activities are offered, including scrap-booking, Yoga, swimming and fitness classes, bingo, and more.

 Another important landmark in the city is its Garrett Fire Department, which originally had its headquarters in the City Hall.
 Until joining with the Police Department to make a new station in 1996.
 The GFD has been saving life and property in Garrett and the surrounding communities since 1879.

+The Creek Chub Bait Company was founded in Garrett in 1916 after the founders, Henry Dills, Carl Heinzerling, and George Schulthess had originally conceived the company a decade prior in 1906.
+Creek Chub baits and lures remain popular among collectors and a historical marker was set up in 2017 where the factory had been before it was taken down.

-High School and Athletics
+High school and athletics

-Garrett High school has been around since 1922.
+Garrett High School has been around since 1922.
 In 2001 a new middle school section of the school was completed and added to the existing school.
-In 2011 the school began construction on yet another new section of the building.
-This new section greatly increased the size of the high school it was finished in early 2013.
-Garrett has been one of the highest ranked school in Northern Indiana, their motto is to "Be The One".
-The high-school teams all play 3A in the Northeast Corner Conference while the middle school plays in the Tri-County Athletic Conference.l and the Jr.- NECC.
-Their team mascot is a Locomotives and the high school are called the Railroaders.
-The middle school go by the Locomotives coincidentally.
+In 2011, the school began construction on yet another new section of the building.
+This new section greatly increased the size of the high school.
+The section was finished in early 2013.
+Garrett has been one of the highest ranked schools in Northern Indiana.
+Garrett's motto is to "Be The One".
+The high-school teams all play 3A in the Northeast Corner Conference, while the middle school plays in the Tri-County Athletic Conference and the Jr.- NECC.
+Their team mascot is a Locomotive and the high school are called the Railroaders.
+The middle school goes by the Locomotives.

-Garrett football 1974 class A ISHAA Football Champs.

-Newspaper/Media
+Newspaper

-The Garrett Clipper, serving the Garrett and area community in southern DeKalb County, Ind., was purchased by KPC Media Group Inc. on Oct.
-1, 1999, from Wayne and Pat Bartles.
+The Garrett Clipper, serving the Garrett and area community in southern DeKalb County, Indiana, was purchased by KPC Media Group Inc. on October 1, 1999.
 The Clipper of Garrett was formed in 1885 by A.J.
 Little and H. E. Little and is the oldest operating business in the city.
-The editor and publisher of The Clipper is Sue Carpenter, who joined KPC in 1974.
-Fort Wayne news channel 15, "Wane 15, coverage you can count on."